-- Happy people earn more money;
+1. Happy people have been found to earn more money;

-- They have a higher performance in work, sports, and other areas of life;
+6. Happiness leads to higher performance in work, sports, and other areas of life;

 Unhappiness in Boring